zalando/postgres-operator/docs/reference/cluster_manifest.md

     authentication.
 Optional.

 * **ttl**
-  patroni `ttl` parameter value, optional.
+  Patroni `ttl` parameter value, optional.
 The default is set by the Spilo docker image.
 Optional.

 * **loop_wait**
-  patroni `loop_wait` parameter value, optional.
+  Patroni `loop_wait` parameter value, optional.
 The default is set by the Spilo docker image.
 Optional.

 * **retry_timeout**
-  patroni `retry_timeout` parameter value, optional.
+  Patroni `retry_timeout` parameter value, optional.
 The default is set by the Spilo docker image.
 Optional.

 * **maximum_lag_on_failover**
-  patroni `maximum_lag_on_failover` parameter value, optional.
+  Patroni `maximum_lag_on_failover` parameter value, optional.
 The default is set by the Spilo docker image.
 Optional.

 * **slots**
   permanent replication slots that Patroni preserves after failover by re-creating them on the new primary immediately after doing a promote.
-Slots could be reconfigured with the help of `patronictl edit-config`.
+Slots could be reconfigured with the help of `Patronictl edit-config`.
 It is the responsibility of a user to avoid clashes in names between replication slots automatically created by Patroni for cluster members and permanent replication slots.
 Optional.